bio Teaching/Advising Projects Publications CV Education Past

 - Technology to promote active transportation via bicycling

 My research group does highly interdisciplinary work and we aim to publish in both computer science conference venues (e.g., IMWUT/Ubicomp and CHI) and health journals (e.g., MSSE, Health Psychology).
-For a list of my publications, see my group website's publication page.
+For a list of my publications, see my CV (most up-to-date, currently) or my group website's publication page (less up-to-date).

 Ph.D.
 Media Arts and Sciences